If you have access to a sewing machine, you can turn some spent old jeans into skinnies.

 - Coordinating thread

-- Extra needles (just in case, because you never know — always have these on hand)
+- Extra heavyweight needles like these (just in case, because you never know — always have these on hand)

 - Patience (I used very little of this, personally)

 1. If you have a pair of skinny jeans you already love, use their shape as a template.
 Turn them inside out, and turn the pair you’re about to sew inside out too.
 Line up both pairs along the double stitched (outer leg) side with your wider-legged pair on the bottom.

 If you don’t have a pair of skinnies you want to use as a template, don’t worry!
 With your jeans turned inside out, skip to Step 4.

 2. Trace a gradual line with a pen or chalk from outside your skinny jeans onto your soon-to-be-skinnies.
 I used pen.
 I am not very fancy.